ofilemfetane10/cms-hospital-ownership-governance/README.md

 ---

+## Methodological Note

+This analysis is based on a structured extract of CMS Open Data accessed via the public API.
+While not a complete census of all records, the approach prioritises **structural patterns, dominant relationships, and system-level signals**, making it appropriate for institutional and governance analysis rather than exhaustive enumeration.

+---

 ## Related Work

 This repository is part of a broader research series examining structural concentration and governance in U.S. healthcare.